Lackshan/blog/README.md

-#Project Blog
+# Project Blog
-This blog records and showcases my various projects.
+This blog showcases my various projects.

+It uses the sudo theme which can be found here[https://github.com/oneohthree/sudo-jekyll].